pixelwatt/method-generator/README.md

 ## Tasks / Roadmap:
 - [x] Ensure that the compiled version of functions.php passes phpcs checks for Wordpress-core standards (aside from 2 minor issues)
-- [ ] Write full project documentation
+- [ ] Write full project documentation.
-- [ ] Implement gulp tasks to pull latest assets of js libraries and combine during the `build-custom` task
 - [ ] Add option to compile the theme without support for blog posts
-- [ ] Include Bootstrap variables file as a njk template to allow fonts and core colors to be configured via the \_globals.html file.
+- [x] Include Bootstrap variables file as a njk template to allow fonts and core colors to be configured via the \_globals.html file.
+- [ ] Add method for uniform handeling of headlines.
+- [ ] Add method for opening and closing sections of content that use uniform markup.